theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 This is done by properly configuring `:core_url` in `/etc/foreman-proxy/settings.d/dynflow.yml` and `:foreman_url`, `:listen` and `:port` keys in `/etc/smart_proxy_dynflow_core/settings.yml`.

-Next you have to setup ssh keys.
+Next you have to set up ssh keys.
 By default smart proxy loads the key from `/usr/share/foreman-proxy/.ssh/id_rsa_foreman_proxy`.
 To customize it you can edit the configuration in `/etc/foreman-proxy/config/settings.d/remote_execution_ssh.yml`.
-Without customization you need to create new ssh key and distribute it to target hosts.
-The key must not use passphrase.
+Without customization you need to create a new ssh key and distribute it to target hosts.
+The key must not be protected by a passphrase.

 To generate a key, run following command on the host where Smart Proxy runs